cms-analysis/HiggsAnalysis-CombinedLimit/docs/part4/usefullinks.md

 ### CMS Statistics Committee

-* You can find much more statistics theory and reccomendations on various statistical procedures in the [CMS Statistics Committee Twiki Pages](https://twiki.cern.ch/twiki/bin/viewauth/CMS/StatisticsCommittee#Recommendations_from_the_Committ)
+* You can find much more statistics theory and recommendations on various statistical procedures in the [CMS Statistics Committee Twiki Pages](https://twiki.cern.ch/twiki/bin/viewauth/CMS/StatisticsCommittee#Recommendations_from_the_Committ)

 # FAQ